Daily Caller, Once Rabid Protector of For-Profit Colleges, Attacks School Tied to Clintons

 Yet, in the years 2010-11, when the Obama Administration first sought to issue a “gainful employment” rule aimed at targeting federal money to effective career colleges, and away from schools that were consistently leaving students deep in debt, the Daily Caller persistently attacked reform advocates.

 The Daily Caller published regular reports by its own staff reporters covering this line of attack.
 When CREW called on federal authorities to investigate possible manipulation of the for-profit college market by Eisman, Senator Tom Coburn (R-OK) responded by claiming that the U.S. Department of Education engaged in “very significant inappropriate behavior in tipping hedge funds on short selling private education.”
 He added, “Utilization of facts in the Department of Education in advantaging investors in one segment to make significant dollars over something the government’s thinking about doing is highly unethical and if proven to be the case, some people ought to be going to jail in the Department of Education.”
-All of this was dutifully reported by the Daily Caller, and practically nowhere else.
+All of this was dutifully reported by the Daily Caller (and a few times the Wall Street Journal), and practically nowhere else.

 The Daily Caller attacked the chief Capitol Hill critic of for-profit colleges, Senator Tom Harkin (D-IA), claiming his staff might have engaged in “witness tampering” for a hearing on the industry.
 The Daily Caller attacked the well-publicized Government Accountability Office investigation that exposed industry abuses.
 The Daily Caller questioned the ethics of the organization I ran at the time, Campus Progress (part of the Center for American Progress), because we — horrors — both engaged in public advocacy on the issue of for-profit colleges and published advocacy journalism on the same subject.
 The ethics expert that the publication chose to cite for this charge was Melanie Sloan.